 Splicing of Group I and Group II Introns

-- Removing group I introns.
+Removing group I introns.
 RNA splicing of group I introns occurs by self-splicing, meaning that the precursor RNA molecule catalyzes the removal of its own intron (see Figure 10.4).
-These catalytic precursor RNAs molecules are RNA enzymes (ribozymes).
-The self-splicing of group I introns involves the following mechanism:
+These catalytic precursor RNA molecules are examples of a unique group of molecules classified as RNA enzymes (ribozymes).
+In fact, the discovery of the Group I ribozyme was the first demonstration that a molecule other than a protein could serve as an enzyme.
+The ribozyme mechanism to remove group I introns occurs as follows:

-- A free guanosine nucleoside (guanine nitrogenous base covalently linked to a ribose sugar) binds to a pocket within the intron.
+A free guanosine nucleoside (guanine nitrogenous base covalently linked to a ribose sugar; no phosphate groups) binds to a pocket within the intron.
 The guanosine nucleoside bound to the intron serves as an enzyme cofactor (i.e., assists the ribozyme in catalysis) for the remaining steps in the reaction.

-- The 2’-OH group of an adenine nucleotide within the intron helps to cleave the junction between the 3’ end of the first exon and the 5’ end of the intron.
+The 2’-OH group of an adenine nucleotide within the intron cleaves the phosphodiester bond between the 3’ end of the first exon and the 5’ end of the intron.
 In this reaction, the adenine nucleotide serves as an enzyme cofactor for the reaction.

 Removal of Introns by Spliceosomes

 Transcription of most structural genes in the nucleus of eukaryotic cells produces pre-mRNA molecules; the removal of the introns within these pre-mRNA molecules involves a large multi-subunit spliceosome complex.
-The spliceosome binds to recognition sequences within the intron RNA sequence (see Figure 10.6).
+To remove introns from the pre-mRNA, the spliceosome binds to recognition sequences within the intron (see Figure 10.6).
 These intron recognition sequences include:

-- The 3’ splice site.
-The 3’ splice site (also called the acceptor sequence) is a 5’-AG-3’ at the 3’ end of the intron RNA sequence.
+The 3’ splice site.
+The3’ splice site is an 5’-AG-3’ RNA sequence at the 3’ end of the intron.

-The spliceosome complex contains multiple subunits; these subunits are called small nuclear ribonucleoproteins or snRNPs (“snurps”). snRNPs are composed of uracil-rich small nuclear RNAs (snRNAs) that act as RNA enzymes (ribozymes) to remove the introns from nuclear pre-mRNA molecules. snRNPs are also composed of proteins that function to stabilize the overall spliceosome complex.
+The spliceosome complex contains multiple subunits; these subunits are called small nuclear ribonucleoproteins or snRNPs (“snurps”).
+Each snRNP within the spliceosome complex is composed of a small nuclear RNA(snRNA) molecule that acts as an RNA enzyme (ribozyme) to remove the introns from the pre-mRNA molecule. snRNPs are also composed of proteins that function to stabilize snRNP structure.

 The spliceosome splicing mechanism occurs as follows:

-- The intron loops out bringing the two exon sequences close together.
+The intron loops out bringing the two exon sequences to be linked close together.

-- What are the names of the three sequences found within spliceosome introns?
+What are the names of the three RNA sequences found within introns removed by the spliceosome?